LAW3031 : The Law of Succession

 Assessment Rationale And Relationship

-The assessed essay provides an opportunity to demonstrate research, writing and the analytical, synthetical, critical and evaluation skills.
-It requires the students to spend longer deepening their understanding and making connections across related doctrines and norms.
+The assessed essay provides an opportunity to demonstrate research, writing and analytical skills.
+It requires the students to spend longer deepening their understanding, and making connections across related doctrines and norms.
 It requires examination of how these norms and doctrines can or might work together in harmony or in tension.
 It requires the identification of how one constrains another, or how a change in one changes another.
 Such matters require considerable development of their ideas across a long period of time.

-As noted in the assessment framework, the use of a low-stakes summative assessment can be more beneficial than a formative assessment, hence the arrangement.
+As noted in the assessment framework, the use of a low-stakes summative assessment can be more beneficial (and rewarding) than a formative assessment, hence the arrangement.
 The students are incentivised to complete it because it carries weight through to the finals, but not so much weight that it can be highly damaging if things go wrong.
-Thus its feedback element is a big reason for this arrangement.
+Furthermore, its feedback element is an important justification for this arrangement.

 Timetable